Leela Dube

 Leela Dube (27 March 1923 – 20 May 2012) was a renowned anthropologist and feminist scholar, fondly called Leeladee by many.
-She was the widow of anthropologist and sociologist Shyama Charan Dube and a younger sister of the late classical singer Sumati Mutatkar.
-She is survived by two sons, Mukul Dube and Saurabh Dube.
+She had been married to the renowned anthropologist and sociologist Late Shyama Charan Dube.
+Leela Dube was the younger sister of the late classical singer Sumati Mutatkar.
+Her elder son Late Mukul Dube was an avid photographer.
+She is survived by her younger son, Saurabh Dube.
 Known for her work on kinship and in women's studies, she wrote several books including Matriliny and Islam: religion and society in the Laccadives and Women and kinship: comparative perspectives on gender in South and South‑east Asia.

 Career

 Although she had taught earlier at Osmania, Dube's academic career really began in 1960 at Sagar University, Madhya Pradesh.
 She moved to Delhi in 1975.
 She played a crucial role in shaping the "Towards Equality" report of the Committee on the Status of Women in India (1974), Government of India, discussion of which in the Parliament of India brought women's studies to centre stage in Indian academia via the UGC and the ICSSR.

 She was a key person in the Indian Sociological Society in the 1970s and was responsible for introducing women's studies concerns into mainstream sociology.
 She was one of the pioneering and senior faculty in the Institute of Rural Management, Anand, when it started functioning in 1980.
 One of her studies in the then nascent educational organisation put it on the international map.
 In IRMA she pioneered a course for the first batch in 1980, termed then "Rural Environment"; a foundation course which attempted to push a "business management techniques program design" towards asking questions about village society.
 It was also designed as a preparatory course to the "village field work segment".
 This was an innovation for business schools which she pioneered from probably her own sociological field work experiences.
 This course has been developed further, and split; in 2012, it was offered as three half credit courses, termed "Rural Society and Polity", "Rural Livelihood Systems", and "Rural Research Methods".
 It continues to be offered as a first semester course, as a preparation for the field work that follows.